 Since last spring, economic conditions have worsened and state revenue collections have been lower than anticipated when the Legislature passed the biennial budget.
-In the revenue forecasts since the last legislative session, the Economic and Revenue Forecast Council has lowered their General Fund-State revenue projections for this biennium by approximately \$1.7 billion.
+In the revenue forecasts since the last legislative session, the Economic and Revenue Forecast Council has lowered their General Fund-State revenue projections for this biennium by approximately \$1.8 billion including the impact of the DOT Foods v.
+Department Revenue court decision.

 Partially related to overall economic conditions, caseloads and some costs associated with maintaining current programs and services have also increased beyond the level assumed in the budget adopted last spring.
 Additionally, due to lawsuits and a variety of other reasons, the amount of the savings actually realized from some of the budget reductions in the enacted budget are less than originally anticipated.
+The maintenance level increases associated with these items total \$677 million.